anshmehtamm/lstm-pytorch/README.md

 I've only implemented a simple RNN model and a LSTM model from scratch (using only pytorch) till now, and achieving accuracy of 83% and 86% respectively on the test dataset.

-*[Currently: Investigating RNN and LSTM, what is the pitfall to learning in the current implementation]*

 Planning to implement more complex models and techniques in the future while investigating the pitfalls of each model and documenting them.

-Planned models:
-- BERT
-- GPT

 ## LSTM Model (crux)
 #### Initialization